realworldocaml/book/en/compiler-frontend.md

 ### Syntax errors

-The OCaml parser's goal is to output a well-formed AST data structure to the next phase of compilation, and so it rejects source code which doesn't match basic syntactic requirements.
+The OCaml parser's goal is to output a well-formed AST data structure to the next phase of compilation, and so it rejects any source code that doesn't match basic syntactic requirements.
 The compiler emits a *syntax error* in this situation, with a pointer to the filename and line and character number that's as close to the error as possible.